Looking for simple straight forward help on how to format your Seagate hard drive for your Mac?

 7. Click Erase bottom Right to Format.

-Before you go ahead and format your Seagate external hard drive on your MacBook or iMac.
-Ask yourself if there any files on there you want.
+Before you format or reformat your Seagate drive on your MacBook or iMac.
+Ask yourself.

-An example of the kind of files you may have on your Seagate drive are the ones Seagate put on there when you buy.
+An example of the kind of files you may have on your drive are files put on there by Seagate.

-They are the files that allow you to register your Seagate external hard drive for warranty.
-And download some of Seagate Technology’s own software tools.
+These let you to register your Seagate storage device for warranty.
+And download some of Seagate Technology’s software tools.

-- How to Format a Seagate Hard Drive for Mac
+Simple And Easy Steps How To Format Seagate External Hard Drive For Mac

-1. Log into your Mac.
-And Plug in your Seagate Drive.
+1. Log Into Your Mac.
+And Plug In Your Drive.

-And that means you’ll need enough battery power in your MacBook Pro or Air to drive the Seagate drive.
+And that means you’ll need enough battery power in your MacBook Pro or Air for your drive.

 Formatting a desktop Seagate external drive?
 Then plug in its power cable to power it up.

-Depending on the Seagate drive you have you may need an adaptor cable to plug into your Mac’s USB port.
+Depending on the model of drive you may need an adaptor cable to plug into your Mac’s USB port.

 If for some reason you can’t see it.
-Take a look at your finder window preferences.
+Take a look at your Finder window Settings (Mac OS Ventura).
+In earlier Mac OS releases, it’s called Preferences.

 Open a finder window.
-And go to your preferences.
+And go to your Settings or Finder Preferences.

-Make sure the boxes show ‘Hard Disks’ and ‘External Disks’ on your desktop are checked.
+Make sure the box show ‘External Disks’ on your desktop is checked.

 2. Spotlight Search Disk Utility.

-You’ve free software on your Mac.
-It’s part of your Mac’s operating system.
-And that software will format your Seagate drive for you.
-That software is called Disk Utility.
+You’ve free disk management software on your Mac.
+It’s part of your Mac OS X (operating system).
+And that software will format or reformat your Seagate drive for you.
+The name of the software is Disk Utility.

 You find it by doing a Spotlight search.